 With one week to go until Christmas Day, you can almost feel the nation collectively donning its finest fuzzy jumper, wrapping itself in tinsel, putting Slade on repeat, dashing out to the shops and eating more mince pies than is medically advisable.

 In this spirit we've had a trawl through the Art UK box marked 'Christmas' to bring you some of the finest Christmas – and winter – art we could muster from the nation's art collection.
 We've chosen a piece of art that exemplifies each seasonal category, plus some other worthy mentions.
 So put on your cosiest socks, grab the nearest glass of something mulled and enjoy our carefully curated gallery.

 There are any number of disarmingly bleak 'snow' works in the nation's art collection: clearly there are lots of artists who see snow and, instead of rushing to get the sledge out, turn to their brushes feeling melancholy.

-The lure of painting a landscape drenched in the white stuff clearly calls to a whole range of artists – the tag ‘snow’ on Art UK returns 920 artworks.
+The lure of painting a landscape drenched in the white stuff clearly calls to a whole range of artists – the tag 'snow' on Art UK returns over 900 artworks.
 Whether you want looming hills over fjords, a pair of snow leopards or a grumpy looking young boy in the snow, we have it all.
-Peter Doig’s Blotter, Caspar Friedrich’s Winter Landscape and Camille Pissarro’s The Louvre under Snow are all mesmerising and well worth taking your time over.

 A Christmas tree